 Except in rare circumstances, students cannot take their mid-term and final exams earlier or later than the date/time, as scheduled.
 Students who have a compelling reason to be absent during the designated exam days may request permission from IEC administration to take their exams on an alternate date.
 To request permission for an alternate exam date,

 students must complete and submit a form entitled, Exam date Change Request, available upon request in the IEC office

-pay a late Exam Fee of $25
+pay a Late Exam Fee of $25

 the Director of Education will inform the student of the decision in writing within 2 business days

-If a student is currently earning below 70% following the Mid-term, the course instructor will notify office staff and request a conference with the student.
+If a student is currently earning below 60% following the Mid-term, the course instructor will notify office staff and request a conference with the student.
 The student is offered the opportunity to provide the instructor with two preferred times for the conference.
 The instructor, acting as an Academic Advisor, provides the student with strategies for improvement in the second half of the course.